FeaturesApril 20, 202614 min read

 That is the core tension with fixed-step DCA: it is a schedule, not a strategy.

-Exponential and linear variants do not fix this
+Why exponential and linear volume scale DCA variants do not fix this

 Some bots advertise "exponential" or "scaled" DCA.
 The volume multiplier grows, so later safety orders are larger.
 The logic is that your average entry price improves faster during a drop.
 That is true mathematically, and irrelevant during a trend move, because you still run out of orders on the same fixed percentage grid.
 You just run out with a worse average if the drop continues.